Bastrop County Court Records

 Property Records

-Real property records — including deeds, liens, and plat maps — are filed with the County Clerk and can be searched through the Bastrop County Public Records portal.
-This tool allows grantor/grantee searches and advanced queries using various criteria.
-Property valuations and ownership data can also be accessed through the Bastrop Central Appraisal District and its property search tool.
+Real property records — deeds, liens, plat maps — are filed with the County Clerk and searchable through the Bastrop County Public Records portal.
+This tool supports grantor/grantee searches and advanced queries.
+Property valuations and ownership data are also available through the Bastrop Central Appraisal District and its property search tool.

 Bastrop County Family Court Records

-Divorce, child custody, child support, protective orders, and other family law matters in Bastrop County are filed in the District Courts and administered through the District Clerk’s office.
-The Domestic Relations division handles these cases, which include Suits Affecting the Parent-Child Relationship (SAPCRs), adoptions, and name changes.
+Divorce, child custody, child support, protective orders, and other family law matters are filed in the District Courts and administered through the District Clerk's office.
+The Domestic Relations division handles Suits Affecting the Parent-Child Relationship (SAPCRs), adoptions, and name changes.

 Family Law Filing Fees (effective September 1, 2025):

-The District Clerk provides pro se divorce information for self-represented individuals navigating the divorce process without an attorney.
+The District Clerk provides pro se divorce information for anyone navigating the divorce process without an attorney.

 Child Support

-Child support enforcement and establishment of paternity cases in Bastrop County are handled through the Child Support Division of the Office of the Attorney General.
-The child support filing fee in the District Clerk’s schedule is $350.00 for new parent-child suits.
+Child support enforcement and paternity establishment cases in Bastrop County are handled through the Child Support Division of the Office of the Attorney General.
+The child support filing fee in the District Clerk's schedule is $350.00 for new parent-child suits.

 Marriage Records